delventhalz/browser-hash/README.md

 A lightweight wrapper to make digests from the
 [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)
 a little more pleasant to use.
-Hash strings and ArrayBuffers directly on the browser with zero dependencies or other overhead.
+Hash strings, ArrayBuffers, and TypedArrays directly in the browser with zero dependencies or other overhead.

 Note that this library is not intended for cryptographic purposes.
 If you need cryptographically secure hashing, there are extra steps you may need to take